Theban hegemony

 Stater of Thebes minted c.364–362 BC by Epaminondas, whose name EΠ-AMI is inscribed on the reverse.

-The Theban hegemony lasted from the Theban victory over the Spartans at Leuctra in 371 BC to another victory over the Spartans at Mantinea in 362 BC, which was, however, indecisive and greatly weakened both sides.
-Still, Thebes sought to maintain its position until finally eclipsed by the rising power of Macedon in 346 BC.
+The Theban hegemony over Greece started from the Theban victory at Leuctra in 371 BC which ended the Spartan hegemony.
+It ended with the tactical Theban victory at Mantinea in 362 BC, which greatly weakened both sides as Epaminondas was mortally wounded.

+Background

-Externally, the way was paved for Theban ascendancy by the collapse of Athenian power in the Peloponnesian War (431–404 BC), through the weakening of the Spartans by their oliganthropia (demographic decline) and by the inconclusive Corinthian War (395–386 BC).
-Internally, the Thebans enjoyed two temporary military advantages:
+The Thebans had traditionally enjoyed the hegemony of the Boeotian League, the federation of Aeolic-speaking Greeks of Boeotia to the immediate north-west of Athenian-dominated Attica.
+The way was paved for Theban ascendancy by the collapse of Athenian power in the Peloponnesian War and the weakening of the Spartans by their oliganthropia (demographic decline) and by the inconclusive Corinthian War (395–386 BC).